Kasseservice/woocommerce-3x/README.md

 ### Orders

-* Orders are synchronize once in a day (can be set by user; preferred 3 AM).
+* Orders are synchronize only if `Order department` is set.
+* Orders are start sync from the entered order number in `Start from orde No.` field.
+* Only selected status orders are synced `Order status`.
+If `Dont Sync` is selected then it will not sync.
+* Plugin creates new products to Duell if `Create new product` is enabled, otherwise exclude the orders.
+* Plugin adds **`SHIPPING`** price as a product in Duell on order sync.
+* Plugin adds all new products under category `Diverse` in Duell.
 * Plugin adds an extra column (**Duell Order No.**) in Woocommerce admin order list page.
 User can search Duell order number from search box.
-* Plugin adds **`SHIPPING`** price as a product in Duell on order sync.

 Recommended Tools